top of page

 GUESTS:

-Each Chapter Member may invite ONE guest to “Closed” events (defined in the Chapter’s Annual Programme of Activities and as specified in Appendix 2 to these Operational Policies).
-Guests are welcome to attend a maximum of THREE times.
-After that the Guest is required to become a member of the Chapter, in order to attend any further Chapter activities.
+THREE times.
+After that the Guest is required to become a member of the Chapter, in order to attend any further

-It should be noted that because Guests are not members of GWC or H.O.G. they are not entitled to any of the benefits of GWC or H.O.G. membership, including the wearing of any H.O.G.
-Chapter pins or patches or any similar items, or clothing made specifically for GWC.
+It should be noted that because Guests are not members of GWC or H.O.G. they are not entitled to any of the benefits of GWC or H.O.G. membership, including the wearing of any H.O.G. Chapter pins or patches or any similar items, or clothing made specifically for GWC.

-Where a GWC event involves making a group booking, or where the number of participants is limited, GWC members will be given priority, over guests of a GWC member.
-Therefore, a guest may not expect to benefit from any group booking discount offered to GWC members.
+will be given priority, over guests of a GWC member.
+Therefore, a guest may not expect to benefit from any group

-It is the responsibility of the Chapter member inviting a guest to ensure they comply with the above, and the guest signs a release form when attending a GWC activity /event, whether riding, pillion or other.
+It is the responsibility of the Chapter member inviting a guest to ensure they comply with the above, and the guest

-N.B.
-H.O.G.
-Chapters exist for the collegiality of Harley-Davidson motorcycle riders.
-Accordingly, any "Guest", who has been invited by a GWC member to join a rideout, must be riding a Harley-Davidson or Buell motorcycle.
+"Guest", who has been invited by a GWC member to join a rideout, must be riding a Harley-Davidson or Buell motorcycle.

-MULTIPLE H.O.G.
-CHAPTER MEMBERSHIPS
+MULTIPLE H.O.G. CHAPTER MEMBERSHIPS

 Members may join as many chapters as they wish.
-However, membership of another chapter, other than the Great Western Chapter, #6655, may lessen the eligibility of becoming a chapter officer of Great Western Chapter, as a conflict of interest could occur.
+However, membership of another chapter, other than the Great

 PRIMARY POSITIONS: